 MS is Canada’s Disease - Act Now to Improve #LifewithMS

-Canada leads the world with the highest rate of multiple
+Canada leads the world with one of the highest rate of

-sclerosis (MS).
-Canadian researchers lead the world in MS
+multiple sclerosis (MS).
+Canadian researchers lead the world in

-research.
-Now, we want Canada’s government to lead the world in
+MS research.
+Now, we want Canada’s government to lead the world

 Ask your Member of Parliament to support these critical steps: